shigeyf/ai-digitalmedia/README.md

     * App Service Plan (Dedicated Plan) – There is no timeout (if AlwaysOn is enabled)
   * If a deployment target resource group already contains an App Service Plan (Dedicated Plan), Azure Functions app will be contained in that App Service Plan (Dedicated Plan)

-### 7. Deploy sample media workflow into an Azure Logic App account
+### 8. Deploy sample media workflow into an Azure Logic App account

 Create a Logic App account with sample media workflow in your subscription.

   <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fshigeyf%2Fai-digitalmedia%2Fmaster%2Fazuredeploy-logicapp-workflow.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

+### 9. Deploy sample web portal for digital media library

+TO BE DOCUMENTED

 ## How to try this sample demo application